What is Spousal Maintenance in Minnesota?

 The court must consider the standard of living during the marriage.
 The court also must consider the financial needs of the spouse seeking maintenance and the ability of the other spouse to pay spousal maintenance while also meeting his or her own reasonable needs.

 Spousal maintenance can be temporary or permanent.
-Temporary or rehabilitative maintenance is ordered for a definite period of time and allows the spouse receiving spousal maintenance to establish or reestablish his or her earning potential, whether through enrolling in or finishing school or returning to the workforce.
+Temporary or rehabilitative maintenance is ordered for a definite period of time.
+It allows the spouse receiving spousal maintenance to establish or reestablish their earning potential through enrolling in or finishing school or returning to the workforce.
 Permanent maintenance is ordered for an indefinite period of time and usually follows longer marriages where the ability of the other spouse to enter or return to the workforce is uncertain.
-If there is any uncertainty as to whether temporary or permanent spousal maintenance should be ordered, the court must order permanent maintenance.
+Suppose there is any uncertainty as to whether temporary or permanent spousal maintenance should be ordered.
+In that case, the court must order permanent maintenance.

 How is Spousal Maintenance determined in Minnesota?

-Similar to child custody determinations, the court is guided by a number of factors when considering a request for spousal maintenance.
+Like child custody determinations, the court is guided by several factors when considering a request for spousal maintenance.
 The factors include:

-the financial resources of the spouse seeking maintenance, including the spouse’s ability to meet his or her needs independently;
+- the financial resources of the spouse seeking maintenance, including the spouse’s ability to meet their needs independently;

 - the time necessary for the spouse to become self-supporting;